nsrr/abc-documentation/pages/README.md

 View the PSG data here: **[/polysomnography](:files_path:/polysomnography)** Overnight polysomnography (PSG) data from baseline and follow-up (9- and 18-Month) visits.

+# Dataset introduction

+The [ABC dataset](:files_path:/datasets) posted on the NSRR has gone through various post-processing steps in order to prepare the data for more widespread sharing.

+## Structure

+The dataset is broken down into `baseline`, `month09`, and `month18` files, containing 49, 43, and 40 records, respectively.
+The primary subject identifier is [`nsrrid`](https://sleepdata.org/datasets/abc/variables/nsrrid).

+## Explanation of treatment arms

+Each ABC subject was randomized to bariatric surgery (LGB) or continuous positive airway pressure (CPAP).
+The assigned arm is represented by the [`rand_treatmentarm`](https://sleepdata.org/datasets/abc/variables/rand_treatmentarm) variable.
+The meanings of the arms are as follows:

+1. Laparoscopic Gastric Banding (LGB)
+2. Continuous Positive Airway Pressure (CPAP)

 ## PSG Scoring
 Hypopnea events are represented by two different tags in the XML annotation files.
 Events with the Hypopnea tag are hypopneas with a reduction in airflow between 30% and 50% from baseline levels.
 Events with the Unsure tag are hypopneas with a reduction in airflow greater than 50% from baseline levels.